a2driano/AccountReplenishment/README.md

 (click to E-mail and enter balance fill sum), can search from e-mail.
 From the link, admin can review journal of users replenishment sum, date and search from time period.
 All page with list of info have a pagination.

+Security url:

+"/","/signup" - any role;

+"/userpage" - for role USER and ADMIN;

+"/admin","/admin_journal" - for role ADMIN.

+After fill DB you can sign in to application: e-mail:"1", password:"1".